- The officer reasonably suspects you’ve consumed alcohol;

 There are currently fifteen, home office approved roadside breath testing kits in use on Britain’s roads.
 The below are the instructions that are typical to most devices in use today.

-What should happen during a roadside breath test?
+What should happen during a roadside breathalyser test?

 You should be asked when your last drink was.
 The police officer should wait at least 20 minutes before conducting the roadside breath test after your last drink.
 Officers typically wait 2-5 minutes after your last cigarette.